animuslabs/boid-docs/docs/actions/transfers.md

 # Transfer actions
-actions related to token transfers
+Actions related to token transfers

 ## `withdraw`
 Withdraw BOID tokens from a liquid balance to a native account